 All it takes is for one employee to respond to a phishing email for a data breach to occur, so it is vital that the vast majority of email threats are blocked.
 To provide the extra level of protection to ensure these emails are not delivered, a cloud spam filtering service should be layered on top of Microsoft’s EOP.

 Finding the right spam filtering service for your business can be a challenge.
 There are many spam filtering service providers and solutions can vary considerably in terms of cost and features.
 The most expensive spam filtering service is not necessarily the best option for your business, and it will not necessarily provide the greatest level of protection.

-There are some important features to look for in a spam filtering service which will ensure you are well protected against email threats such as phishing, malware, and ransomware.
+There are some important features to look for in a cloud-based spam filtering service which will ensure you are well protected against email threats such as phishing, malware, and ransomware.

 Greylisting – Greylisting is an important feature that helps to identify new sources of spam.
 Spammers frequently change their IP addresses and ditch them when they are added to blacklists.
 Greylisting identifies these new sources of spam.
 Greylisting involves initially rejecting a message and requesting it be resent.
 Mail servers used for spamming usually do not respond to these requests.

 Sandboxing – A spam filtering service will include one or more anti-virus engines to detect malware threats, but these are signature based, so they are only effective at detecting and blocking known malware.
 Sandboxing is used to detect zero-day (new) malware threats.
 When email attachments pass the AV engine scans, they are sent to the sandbox for deep analysis.